 It’s good to combine lower ab movements with others that emphasize your upper abs: sit-ups, crunches, and similar.
 In other words, activities where your lower body is stationary while your upper body works.

 In any case, a proper warm-up is vital for all exercises, including those that train your abs.
 You can do as little as five minutes of low-intensity cardio, but some activity will improve your performance, get you in the training mindset, and reduce the risk of injuries.

 Many people look for the right combination of ab and oblique exercises to melt belly fat and achieve a shredded core.
 While exercises are beneficial for strengthening and developing the muscles, they cannot burn fat and help us get lean.
 In other words, you can do all the crunches in the world, but you won’t lose the fat from your stomach if you ignore your nutrition.

-As the old saying goes, “Abs are made in the kitchen.”
+As the old saying goes, “Abs are made in the kitchen, not the gym.”
 Exercises are beneficial for many things, but spot-reducing body fat is impossible, so don’t do activities to shed fat from a specific body part.

 Getting lean – losing fat from all over your body – is the key to seeing your abs.
 To showcase their abs, men need to be at 10 to 12 percent body fat, and women have to be at 20 to 22 percent.
 (2)

 To achieve this, you need to maintain a small to moderate calorie deficit, consume enough protein, do some resistance training (and ab-specific work), and sleep at least seven hours per night.
 Be consistent, track your progress, show patience, and you will rock an impressive six-pack eventually.

 Click to return to more ab workouts.